CRMPickers logoCRMPickers

 Close implementation complexity

-Dataset lens: integration breadth vs communication depth
+Dataset lens: CRM hub breadth vs outbound communication depth

 Is Close worth the higher price for a small outbound team?